bitcart/bitcart-docker/README.md

 ## Development builds

-Currently the testing of individual pieces of BitcartCC is done via local development installation, see [Manual Deployment](https://docs.bitcartcc.com/deployment/manual) about how it is done.
+Currently the testing of individual pieces of Bitcart is done via local development installation, see [Manual Deployment](https://docs.bitcart.ai/deployment/manual) about how it is done.

 When doing some changes in generator, it is usually tested via local python installation, like so: